 ASDAH Leadership Team

 The ASDAH Board of Directors is chosen by member vote.
-Elections are held annually; Vision & Strategy Leader, Projects & Operations Leader, Equity Ambassador, Treasurer, and Membership Director all serve two-year terms, while the remaining positions serve one-year terms.
+Elections are held annually; all positions serve two-year terms.
 Any full voting member of ASDAH is eligible to run for office.
-Committee Chairs are identified by the elected board and committee members are drawn from the general membership.
-The elected board and committee chairs function as the ASDAH Leadership Team and meet via conference call on a monthly basis, or as needed.
+The elected board functions as the ASDAH Leadership Team and meets via conference call on a monthly basis, or as needed.

 The Nominations and Election Committee will be appointed by the Board prior to any election and shall consist of active members who are not running for office.